lgmoneda/data-science-management/docs/people-management/hiring-manager-role.md

 # Intro

+This article represents my personal view and take on this role, not a policy from my current or previous employers.

 The Hiring Manager (HM) is a manager's role when hiring someone who'll report to them.
 This guide describes how to act effectively as an HM for Data Science - though it mostly fits for tech and analytical positions.
 It differs from your previous hiring role as an interviewer applying cases.
 You are now accountable for hiring the right person, far from waiting for a candidate who gets "Strong approval" in every hiring case and simply concluding to make an offer.
 We focus on hiring Individual Contributors (ICs).

 We discuss conducting an HM interview, crafting the offer, and taking smart risks when hiring.